 The decision to go to university has to be taken alongside the choice of a specific subject.
 There are several options here: choosing something you like, choosing something you are good at, choosing a qualification, or all three!
 Whatever you decide to do at university, you’ll be able to pursue it for three years or more with expert guidance and tuition and in a place with excellent resources.

-Students at Milton Keynes Academy apply to university via Apply on the UCAS website.
+Students at Milton Keynes Academy apply to university via Apply on the UCAS website found here.

 All year 12 students start their applications during Careers Week in July, when they have the opportunity to meet university staff and students, attend employer talks and take part in employability skills workshops.

-- Start your research as soon as possible – allow yourself enough time to look into the various courses and different universities!
+- Start your research as soon as possible to allow yourself enough time to look into the various courses and different universities.

-- Visit as many University Open Days as you can – you will never get ‘the feel’ of the place through reading a glossy prospectus.
+- Visit as many University Open Days as you can as you will never get ‘the feel’ of the place through reading a glossy prospectus.
 Click here to find out when open days are taking place.

-- Use the Student Room website found here to speak to as many current students as you can – they will be able to give you important insider knowledge – www.thestudentroom.co.uk
+- Use the Student Room website found here to speak to as many current students as you can.
+They will be able to give you important insider knowledge.